ervinpepic/GlobeAbc/wp-content/plugins/hd-quiz/readme.txt

 4. Questions Page

 == Changelog ==
+= 2.0.1 =
+* Minor bug fixes
+* Fix open_ssl
+* Fix translations for quiz settings
+* Better editor sizing

+= 2.0.0 =
+* Personality Type Quizzes
+* Complete redevelopment of HD Quiz
+* Faster, better admin area
+* Better translations
+* New quiz features

+= 1.8.15 =
+* More translations
+* New global setting to replace the_content filter on quizzes (should help stop other plugins from adding content to quizzes)
+* XSS Security update (JPCert)

+= 1.8.14 =
+* First steps to make HD Quiz translation ready!
+* Not everything is translatable, but most major headings and buttons are
+* Consider contacting me if you'd like to help translate HD Quiz into your own language

 = 1.8.13 =
 * New definition HDQ_FORCE_ORDER to force order of questions
 * HDInvoice announcement